cockpit-project/cockpit/doc/protocol.md

 One such special group name is "default", which contains all channels which were opened without specifying a group.

-Another one is the "fence" group.
-While any channels are open in the "fence" group, any channels opened after that point will be blocked and wait until all channels in the "fence" group are closed before resuming.

 The "flow-control" option controls whether a channel should attempt to throttle itself via flow control when sending or receiving large amounts of data.
 The current default (when this option is not provided) is to not do flow control.